Reggie McKenzie (linebacker)

-Reginald McKenzie (born February 8, 1963) is an American football executive and former player, and is currently a senior personnel executive for the Miami Dolphins of the National Football League (NFL).
-He previously served as the general manager of the Oakland Raiders of the National Football League from January 5, 2012, until his firing on December 10, 2018.
-Previously, McKenzie was a linebacker for the Raiders and was later the director of player personnel for the Green Bay Packers.
+Reginald McKenzie (born February 8, 1963) is an American professional football executive and former player who is a vice president of football advisor for the Tennessee Titans of the National Football League (NFL).
+He previously served as the general manager of the Oakland Raiders of the NFL from January 5, 2012, until his firing on December 10, 2018.
+Previously, McKenzie was a linebacker for the Raiders, a director of player personnel for the Green Bay Packers and a senior personnel executive for the Miami Dolphins.
 He played college football at Tennessee.

 Playing career

 Austin-East High School

 McKenzie played high school football at Austin-East High School.
 He was a consensus All-State linebacker during his senior year, and was considered the 22nd best player in the state by the Knoxville News Sentinel.
 He was a teammate of Raiders Director of Player Personnel, Joey Clinkscales.
 McKenzie was valedictorian of his 1981 graduating class.

 University of Tennessee

 McKenzie played collegiate football at the University of Tennessee from 1981 through the 1984 season.
-In 1981, he played in 11 games, tallying 20 tackles (9 solo).
+In 1981, he played in 11 games, tallying 20 tackles (nine solo).
 During his sophomore season in 1982, he picked up 33 tackles (18 solo).
-Playing in 11 games as a junior in 1983, he tallied 32 tackles (18 solo), including 3 sacks.
+Playing in 11 games as a junior in 1983, he tallied 32 tackles (18 solo), including three sacks.
 During his senior year, he registered 89 tackles (63 solo), including a sack, as well as an interception and two fumble recoveries, as part of a linebacker corps that included Carl Zander, Alvin Toles, and Dale Jones.